zama-ai/fhevm/docs/fundamentals/decryption/decrypt.md

-# Decryption: accessing encrypted data securely
+# Decryption

-As a continuation of your journey in writing confidential smart contracts, this section explains how to handle decryption in fhEVM.
+This section explains how to handle decryption in fhEVM.
 Decryption allows plaintext data to be accessed when required for contract logic or user presentation, ensuring confidentiality is maintained throughout the process.

+{% hint style="info" %}
-> **_NOTE:_** Understanding how encryption, decryption and reencryption works is a prerequisit before implementation, see [Encryption, Decryption, Re-encryption, and Computation](../d_re_ecrypt_compute.md)
+Understanding how encryption, decryption and reencryption works is a prerequisit before implementation, see [Encryption, Decryption, Re-encryption, and Computation](../d_re_ecrypt_compute.md).

-# decryption: accessing encrypted data securely

-As a continuation of your journey in writing confidential smart contracts, this section explains how to handle decryption in fhEVM.
-Decryption allows plaintext data to be accessed when required for contract logic or user presentation, ensuring confidentiality is maintained throughout the process.

----

-## When to use decryption?
+{% endhint %}

 Decryption is essential in two primary cases:

-1. **Smart Contract Logic**: A contract requires plaintext values for computations or decision-making.
+1. **Smart contract logic**: A contract requires plaintext values for computations or decision-making.
-2. **User Interaction**: Plaintext data needs to be revealed to all users, such as revealing the decision of the vote.
+2. **User interaction**: Plaintext data needs to be revealed to all users, such as revealing the decision of the vote.

----

 To learn how decryption works see [Encryption, Decryption, Re-encryption, and Computation](../d_re_ecrypt_compute.md)